MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/about-hyper-v-scheduler-type-selection.md

 ### Impacts of guest SMT configuaration on the use of hypervisor enlightenments for guest operating systems

 The Microsoft hypervisor offers multiple enlightenments, or hints, which the OS running in a guest VM may query and use to trigger  optimizations such at those that might benefit performance or otherwise improve handling of various conditions when running virtualized.
-One such enlightenment recently introduced concerns the handling of virtual processor scheduling and use of OS mitigations for side channel attacks with exploit SMT.
+One such enlightenment recently introduced concerns the handling of virtual processor scheduling and use of OS mitigations for side channel attacks which exploit SMT.

 >[!NOTE]
 > Microsoft recommends that host administrators enable SMT for guest VMs to ensure  optimal workload performance

-The details of this guest enlightenment are provided below, however the key takeaway for virtualization host adminstrators is that the hypervisor cannot advertise support for this new englightenment on VMs with SMT disabled.
+The details of this guest enlightenment are provided below, however the key takeaway for virtualization host adminstrators is that if the host has SMT disabled, the hypervisor can report that there is NoNonArchitecturalCoreSharing to VMs with HwThreadCountPerCore = 0 or HwThreadCountPerCore = 1.
 Therefore, any guest OS supporting optimizations which require the enlightenment cannot benefit from this optimization.
-Therefore Microsoft recommends that Hyper-V administrators ensure all guest VMs are configured with SMT enabled.
+Therefore Microsoft recommends that Hyper-V administrators ensure guest VMs are configured to inherit their SMT configuration from the host.
+On Windows Server 2019, set HwThreadCountPerCore = 0.
+On Windows Server 2016, manually set HwThreadCountPerCore to match the host configuration (typically 2).

 ### NoNonArchitecturalCoreSharing enlightenment details

  Starting in Windows Server 2016, the hypervisor defines a new enlightenment to describe its handling of VP scheduling and placement to the guest OS.
 This enlightenment is defined in the [Hypervisor Top Level Functional Specification v5.0c](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/tlfs).

 Hypervisor synthetic CPUID leaf CPUID.0x40000004.EAX:18[NoNonArchitecturalCoreSharing = 1] indicates that a virtual processor will never share a physical core with another virtual processor, except for virtual processors that are reported as sibling SMT threads.
 For example, a guest VP will never run on an SMT thread alongside a root VP running simultaneously on a sibling SMT thread on the same processor core.
 This condition is only possible when running virtualized, and so represents a non-architectural SMT behavior which also has serious security implications.
-The guest OS can use NoNonArchitecturalCoreSharing = 1 as an indication is is safe to enable optimizations which canV avoid the performance overhead of STIBP.
+The guest OS can use NoNonArchitecturalCoreSharing = 1 as an indication is is safe to enable optimizations which can avoid the performance overhead of STIBP.

-When a guest VM is running with SMT disabled (that is, with HwThreadsPerCore = 1), the hypervisor will not indicate that   NoNonArchitecturalCoreSharing is enforced (NoNonArchitecturalCoreSharing will be cleared), meaning that a capable guest OS cannot utilize this performance optimization.
+When a guest VM is running with SMT disabled (that is, with HwThreadCountPerCore = 1), the hypervisor will not indicate that   NoNonArchitecturalCoreSharing is enforced (NoNonArchitecturalCoreSharing will be cleared), meaning that a capable guest OS cannot utilize this performance optimization.
 Therefore, Microsoft recommends that host administrators enable SMT for guest VMs to ensure  optimal workload performance.

 ## Summary